 Teachers and/or students will not be called from class to answer the phone during school hours.
-If you wish to contact a teacher, messages may be left for teachers with the school office or sent to her/him on Sycamore Education.
+If you wish to contact a teacher, messages may be left for teachers with the school office or sent to her/him by email via FACTS SIS.